demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ***
 Generates the messaging endpoint, based on the server URL, the server version, and the instance configurations.

-The messaging endpoint should be added to the Demisto bot configuration in Microsoft Teams as part of the Prerequisites of the integration's set-up.
+The messaging endpoint should be added to the Demisto bot configuration in Microsoft Teams as part of the prerequisites of the integration's setup.
 For more information see - [Integration Documentation](https://xsoar.pan.dev/docs/reference/integrations/microsoft-teams#create-the-demisto-bot-in-microsoft-teams).

 ##### Base Command